-- If sending by mail, please use a binder clip and mail flat in an 8.5 x 11 envelope.
-Please do not use expedited delivery services; your postmark date is sufficient to ensure your entry qualification, and we will allow 7-10 days for receipt of all entries mailed after November 15.
+- If sending by mail, please mail flat in an 8.5 x 11 envelope.
+Please do not use expedited delivery services; your postmark date is sufficient to ensure your entry qualification, and we will allow 7-10 days for receipt of all entries mailed after October 31.
 Use First-Class Mail and consider spending the money you’ve saved on a chapbook from a small, independent press!
 Mail your manuscript to: Ron Mohring, Publisher; Seven Kitchens Press; 2547 Losantiville Ave; Cincinnati OH 45237.
-[PLEASE NOTE THAT THIS IS A NEW ADDRESS.]

 - Manuscript titles will be posted, alphabetically by title, on the Seven Kitchens Press site (remember to refresh this page to see the most current information).

-- There is no reading fee for any of our chapbook series; however, we will gratefully accept any donation that you wish to make in support of this series.
-Checks may be made out to Ron Mohring; Paypal donations may be sent to sevenkitchenspress at gmail dot com.
-You can even send funds directly to me, Ron, through Facebook.
-(Seriously: supporting our micropress could not be any simpler.)
+- There is never a reading fee.
+However, we will gratefully accept any donation that you wish to make in support of this series.
+Any amount is appreciated.
+Checks should be made out to Ron Mohring; Paypal donations may be sent to sevenkitchenspress at gmail dot com.
+Please feel free to reach out directly via the email address above if you would like to discuss other options.

-- Please consider puchasing titles in this series.
-For a modest donation of $10 with your manuscript entry, you may select a complimentary copy of any title in this series; just indicate in your cover material if you wish to do so.
+- Please consider purchasing titles in this series.
+For a modest donation of $10 with your manuscript entry, you may select a copy of any available title in this series; just indicate in your cover material if you wish to do so.